gymgle/DialAssistant/README.md

 DialAssistant
 =============

 A dial assistant.
-Auto calls a number, such as 95105105, etc.
+Auto calls a number limitless, such as 95105105, etc.